ben-cooper/Scrabble/readme.txt

+Scrabble Word Finder
-Anagram Finder Written in C for Unix-like systems.
+(Written in C for Unix-like systems.)
 (Will work on Windows as well.)

-This program finds anagrams for English words.
+This program finds words you could make out of a subset of given letters, for English words.
 To compile this program.
 You must download:
 -treapset.c
 -treapset.h
--fullanagram.c
+-scrabble.c
 -Makefile

 And then run the Makefile with the command 'make'.